What Are Grants and How Do I Find Them?

 Avoiding Financial Aid Scams

 As with most things, there are, unfortunately, scams related to grants and scholarships.
 Once you start branching out from local and federal resources, you’ll need to be more vigilant about not falling for financial aid scams.
-Desperation over the high cost of college and inexperience may make some students vulnerable to scams.
+Desperation over the high cost of college and inexperience may make some students vulnerable to these scams.

 Be skeptical of any emails offering you a scholarship or grant that you never applied for.
 Stay away from any applications asking for a fee, bank information, Social Security numbers, or other sensitive information.
 Any messaging that pressures you to act now or guarantees you money are both major red flags.
 In general, you should stick to well-known organizations and websites, and keep an eye out for anything that looks or sounds suspicious.
 If it sounds too good to be true, it likely is.